LesFerch/OldExplorer/README.md

 **Note**: You can make the Windows 10 Explorer the default file manager in Windows 11 with [SwitchExplorer](https://lesferch.github.io/SwitchExplorer/), but note that option will not provide the old details pane that allows direct editing of metadata.
 Use OldExplorer (i.e. this tool) when you need to get access to the old details pane.

 **Note**: OldExplorer.exe is only useful on Windows 11.
-It will run on Windows 10, but it's pointless to do that.
+It will run on Windows 10, but it's pointless to do so.

 ## Why run the Windows 10 Explorer on Windows 11?